SweeprFi/defiready/README.md

 # DeFi-ready securities
-EVM code for wallet credentials, and restricted tokens that require credentials.
+EVM code for wholesale-market wallet credentials and restricted tokens

 **DeFi-ready securities** are securities that circulate in an exempt market of non-US professionals.
 They can be handled by DeFi protocols that developers add to a whitelist